-Have you ever taken the time to imagine how different your life would be today were it not for the College Road you travelled?
+Have you ever taken the time to imagine how different your life would be today were it not for Maritzburg College?

-Granted, there are good and bad experiences on every College journey (and some of us may have more of one than the other) but surely both of these contributed, in equal measure, to developing the unique individuals we are on our way to becoming?
+Granted, there are good and bad experiences on every College journey (and some of us may have more of one than the other) but surely both of these contribute, in equal measure, to developing the unique individual you are on your way to becoming?

-Over the past few days I have been reflecting on my time at College – the good and bad – and remembering some of the boys I knew who left College quietly and without most of us even knowing the circumstances that surrounded their departure.
-I sit wondering where they are now, how different their lives are and where my road might have lead me had I been in their shoes…
+A year ago, almost to the day, an encounter with a young College boy put me in a position to reflect on my time at College – the good and bad – and remember some of the boys I knew who left College quietly and without most of us even knowing the circumstances that surrounded their departure.
+I sat wondering where they were now, how different their lives were and where my road might have lead me had I been in their shoes…

-Until recently I had never really dwelled much on the reality that there are boys whose College journeys come to an end for a variety of reasons and that their lives invariably change as a result thereof.
+Until that point in time I had never really dwelled much on the reality that there are boys whose College journeys come to an end for a variety of reasons and that their lives invariably change as a result thereof.

 To be honest – I used to briefly skim through these lists without paying them too much attention.
-Until now.
+Until that encounter.

-What prompted this reflection was a recent interaction with a College boy whose College journey was ending – before it even started.
+What prompted this reflection was an interaction with a College boy whose College journey was ending – before it even started.

 It began with a letter, then a personal visit (albeit unannounced) and a plea for assistance.

-Michael* is in the middle of a protracted domestic dispute between his mother and father.
-They are separated and mom is now left to look after Michael and his younger brother, without any financial support at all.
-She has been a stay-at-home mom for the last 14 years – a decision she and her husband took when Michael was born.
-She is now unemployed, without a regular income, at the age of 40-something has had to move back in with her parents who live outside of the province and has now just had her car repossessed.
+Michael* was in the middle of a protracted domestic dispute between his mother and father.
+They were separated and mom was now left to look after Michael and his younger brother, without any financial support at all.
+She had been a stay-at-home mom for the last 14 years – a decision she and her husband took when Michael was born.
+She was now unemployed, without a regular income, at the age of 40-something had to move back in with her parents who lived outside of the province and had just had her car repossessed.

-Struggling to make ends meet Michael’s mom has been left with no other option but to remove him from boarding at Maritzburg College and to move him to a more affordable school closer to her.
+Struggling to make ends meet Michael’s mom had been left with no other option but to remove him from Maritzburg College and to move him to a more affordable school closer to her.